St Andrew's Church, Winterborne Tomson, Dorset

 • Access information

-Small, one floor, single ‘cell’ flint and limestone exterior with east end apse; interior limewashed.
-The roof has wooden beams supporting a tiled roof with a plaster interior.
-Single large door (120 cms wide) in west wall approached over well maintained, gently undulating grass churchyard maintained by Miss Hooper.
-Level access to the west door then one step down, slightly uneven flagstone floor on nave aisle (150cms wide).
-Box pews with seating capacity about 65.
-Two uneven steps to altar in apse.
-No tower but steep ancient ladder to west end gallery.
+A single large door (120 cms wide) in the west wall is approached over gently undulating, grass churchyard, which has been maintained in a wildlife friendly manner.
+Level access to the west door then one step down to slightly uneven flagstone floor on nave aisle (150cms wide).
+Box pews with comfortable seating capacity for about 50.
+There are two uneven steps to altar in apse.
+There is a steep ancient ladder to the west end gallery, but not to tower.
 Although this gallery is supported by a new support, the original beam is badly eaten away, the balcony rail is low (about 50 cms) and access must be banned.
 Electricity meter and sockets at top of the ladder on west wall.
-Total interior area is 61 sq metres.

 • Facilities & Hire